glasswalk3r/Linux-Info/README.md

 ## DESCRIPTION

-    Linux::Info is a fork from Sys::Statistics::Linux distribution.
+Linux::Info is a fork from [Sys::Statistics::Linux](http://search.cpan.org/~bloonix/Sys-Statistics-Linux/) distribution.

 Sys::Statistics::Linux is a front-end module and gather different linux system information like processor workload, memory usage, network and disk statistics and a lot more.
 Refer the documentation of the distribution modules to get more information about all possible statistics.

+By obvious reasons, this distribution will run only at Linux O.S.

 ## MOTIVATION

 Sys::Statistics::Linux is a great distribution (and I used it a lot), but it was built to recover only Linux statistics when I was also looking for other additional information about the OS.

 Linux::Info will provide additional information not available in Sys::Statistics::Linux, as general processor information and hopefully apply patches and suggestions not implemented in the original project.

 Sys::Statistics::Linux is also more forgiving regarding compatibility with older perls interpreters, modules version that it depends on and even older OS.
 If you find that Linux::Info is not available to your old system, you should try it.

 ## INSTALL

 To install this module, unpack the downloaded tarball and execute the following commands in the created directory:

 ```
 perl Makefile.PL